Application Deadlines Now May 15th!

 This course introduces students to the ethical, policy and legal issues raised by research involving human subjects.
 Topics include (among others): regulation and monitoring of research, research in the developing world; research with special populations; stem cell and genetic research; commercialization and conflicts of interest; informed consent; study recruitment; risk-benefit assessment; the use of deception and placebos.

 - Individuals who are not already graduate degree-seeking students at CWRU are admitted as non-degree-seeking candidates through CWRU School of Graduate Studies.
-An Application for Admission is required (for complete step-by-step application instructions view Non-Degree Application Guidelines (PDF)).
-Individuals who are not faculty, staff, or employees of CWRU must also submit a transcript or copy of their diploma, documenting completion of a baccalaureate degree.
+An Application for Admission is required (for complete step-by-step application instructions view Non-Degree Application Guidelines.

-- All application materials should be e-mailed to the Center for Clinical Investigation Education Manager at email@example.com or mailed to:
+- All application materials should be e-mailed to the Graduate Certificate in Clinical Research Education Administrator at firstname.lastname@example.org or mailed to:

 Case Western Reserve University